teamscode/teamscode.github.io/_posts/contests/2020-06-02-spring-2020-virtual-programming-contest.md

 **9:45:** Arrive, check in begins.

-**10:00:** Keynote Speech by Smart Coding School, Introduction to rules and schedule, get settled in.
+**10:00:** Keynote Speech, Introduction to rules and schedule, get settled in.

 **10:45:** Practice problem, working with reading input.